Taking care of our environment, conserving energy and water, and learning about pollution are all ongoing topics in my household.

 Amazon Affiliate links have been included.
 Please see our Disclosure page for details.

-Our second sensory bin really focuses on sorting waste.
-I chose to have a “water” (shredded paper) filled bin because I wanted to be able to talk to Onetime about how our oceans are being polluted.
+This bin really focuses on sorting waste.
+I chose to have a “water” (shredded paper) filled bin because I wanted to talk to Onetime about how our oceans are being polluted.

-Have you heard of the great Pacific garbage patch?
-If not – you need to check this out.
+Have you heard of the Great Pacific garbage patch?
+If not – check this out.

 To make this bin, you will need: